 The berry syrup is combined with more fresh lemon juice, lots of seltzer, and ice to make this delicious fizzy berry lemonade.

 Serve sparkling pink lemonade over ice in a pitcher, individual glasses, or in a punch bowl.
 Garnish with fresh strawberries, raspberries, lemon slices, or mint sprigs.
+A lemon twist is extra festive.
 Enjoy!

 - Make a half-batch or a double batch.
 This recipe is easily halved or doubled.